openmrs/openmrs-eip/README.md

 , consumes messages out of sync record queue and calls all configured routes in parallel with the DB event message set as the body.
 By default, the application has 2 in-bound routes, one for the in-bound DB sync route and the other for a local Odoo system.
-You can register as many routes as the systems that need to be notified of the in-bound entity payload, the sender's application.properties file has a property named **entity-payload.destinations** which takes a comma separated list of route ids to which the entity payload will be sent to feed other systems.
+You can register as many routes as the systems that need to be notified of the in-bound entity payload, the sender's application.properties file has a property named **message.destinations** which takes a comma separated list of route ids to which the entity payload will be sent to feed other systems.
 The in-bound DB sync route consumes each message from its queue and syncs it into the destination OpenMRS instance's MySQL DB.
 The in-bound Odoo route consumes messages from its queue too, does its custom processing and then feeds the configured Odoo system.